uwdb/website/projects/kathdb/index.markdown

 ## Acknowledgments

-This work was supported in part by the National Science Foundation through awards 2211133.
+This work was supported in part by the National Science Foundation through awards 2211133 and <a href="https://www.teradata.com/">Teradata</a>.

 &nbsp;